California Consumer Privacy Act (“CCPA”)

 The attorneys at Carmel & Naccasha have extensive experience advising businesses clients in data privacy and protection.

-Link to Morris & Garritano Insurance newsletter for more information:
+Visit the Morris & Garritano Insurance newsletter for more information.